dometdemont/DO288-apps/nodejs-helloworld/README.md

 A section is a logical group of types sharing the same list of attributes and the same deployment method.
 Examples: DirectServices, IndirectServices, Operators
 ### Resource
-A resource is an instance of a type, defined by a specific set of attributes values, optional or mandatory.
+A resource is an instance of a type, defined by a name and a specific set of attributes values, optional or mandatory.
 A deployment consists in a list of sections, each section being a list of resources to be deployed.
 Example: memorydb is a resource of type ignite in the DirectServices section, using the image docker.io/gridgain/community:8.7.14 with 250Mi persistent storage
 ### Catalog
 The catalog is an internal object listing all known types, their cross dependencies, and default values for all attributes.
 Some kind of types deployable through OpenShift templates must have a 'template' attribute in the catalog.
-The default catalog can be exported and imported in order to expand, restrict or change the default catalog.
+The catalog can be exported and imported in order to expand, restrict or change the default catalog.
 This materializes as a json payload.
 ### Session
 A session is a snapshot of a specific deployment, ie a list of resources.
 It can be saved as an HTML or json file.
 An HTML session can be used as a starting point for a deployment; typically, a set of backing services can be saved as a session and used later to resolve dependencies required by network functions deployment.